leelynne/omnilink/README.md

 # omnilink
 Go client library for the Omni-Link II Protocol

-Status: Just in the beginning stages.
+Status: API not stable.
+Protocol support mostly finished.
+Implements some of the request object functionality.